mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 # SQL Guide

 This file contains my personal guide on SQL.
-All levels are covered progressively.
+All levels are covered progressively and additional technical details on Relational Databases are provided.

 If you are looking for a cheat sheet rather than a guide, check the co-located file [`sql_catalogue.txt`](sql_catalogue.txt), which I plan to complete sometime.